osg-htc/docs/docs/data/stashcache/install-cache.md

     Follow the [registration documentation](/common/registration.md) for more information.

-## Installation prerequisites for Cache
+## Installation prerequisites for the Cache

 Before starting the installation process, consider the following mandatory points:

+* __Operating system:__ Only RHEL 7 and compatible operating systems are supported.
 * __User IDs:__ If they do not exist already, the installation will create the Linux user IDs `condor` and `xrootd`
 * __Host certificate:__ The StashCache server uses a host certificate to advertise to a central collector.